Skip to main content

 The enemies to lovers tension is sharp from the first chapter, and Mihalik writes action that moves fast without losing character work.

-The crew energy builds as the story progresses, and by the end you feel the same kind of loyalty to these people that you felt watching Serenity's crew.
+The crew energy builds as the story progresses.
+By the end you feel the same kind of loyalty to these people that you felt watching Serenity's crew.

 Fortune's Pawn by Rachel Bach (2013)